arieftb/tb-note-learning/README.md

 # TB Note

-TB Note is a simple, clean, and efficient note-taking application built with React and Vite.
+TB Note is a simple, clean, and efficient note-taking application built with React 19 and Vite.
 It follows clean architecture principles to provide a maintainable and scalable codebase.
+The application connects to the Dicoding Notes API for data storage and authentication.

 ## Features